kmenzli/sphinx-poc/docs/Chat.rst

 =====================

 During a conversation, some collaborative actions are available on
-|image62| icon next to the message input box.
+|image62| icon in the left of the message input box.

 |image63|

+After clicking on collaboration actions button, it turns to |image121| which enables you to close the collaborative actions window.

 .. _Add-event-chat: